Minimalism: Minimalist architects and their works

 The Japanese minimalist architect Tadao Ando conveys the Japanese traditional spirit and his own perception of nature in his works.
-His design concepts are materials, pure geometry and nature.
+His design concepts are materials, pure geometry, and nature.
 He normally uses concrete or natural wood and basic structural form to achieve austerity and rays of light in space.
-He also sets up dialogue between the site and nature to create relationship and order with the buildings.
+He also sets up a dialogue between the site and nature to create relationship and order with the buildings.
 Ando's works and the translation of Japanese aesthetic principles are highly influential on Japanese architecture.

 Another Japanese minimalist architect, Kazuyo Sejima, works on her own and in conjunction with Ryue Nishizawa, as SANAA, producing iconic Japanese Minimalist buildings.
 Credited with creating and influencing a particular genre of Japanese Minimalism, Sejimas delicate, intelligent designs may use white color, thin construction sections and transparent elements to create the phenomenal building type often associated with minimalism.
-Works include New Museum (2010) New York City, Small House (2000) Tokyo, House surrounded By Plum Trees (2003) Tokyo.
+Works include New Museum (2010) New York City, Small House (2000) Tokyo, and House surrounded By Plum Trees (2003) Tokyo.

-In Vitra Conference Pavilion, Weil am Rhein, 1993, the concepts are to bring together the relationships between building, human movement, site and nature.
+In Vitra Conference Pavilion, Weil am Rhein, 1993, the concepts are to bring together the relationships between building, human movement, site, and nature.
 Which as one main point of minimalism ideology that establish dialogue between the building and site.
 The building uses the simple forms of circle and rectangle to contrast the filled and void space of the interior and nature.
 In the foyer, there is a large landscape window that looks out to the exterior.
-This achieves the simple and silence of architecture and enhances the light, wind, time and nature in space.
+This achieves the simple and silence of architecture and enhances the light, wind, time, and nature in space.

 John Pawson is a British minimalist architect; his design concepts are soul, light, and order.
 He believes that though reduced clutter and simplification of the interior to a point that gets beyond the idea of essential quality, there is a sense of clarity and richness of simplicity instead of emptiness.
 The materials in his design reveal the perception toward space, surface, and volume.
 Moreover, he likes to use natural materials because of their aliveness, sense of depth and quality of an individual.
 He is also attracted by the important influences from Japanese Zen Philosophy.